FlagOpen/FlagAttention/README.md

 ## Run the Benchmark

-Benchmarks are provided to measure the achieved TFLOPs/s.
-FLOPs/s is used as a metric for speed of the operator.
-To calculate the FLOPs of an operator, only matmul is counted.
-The FLOPs is divided by the median runtime to get the achieved FLOPs/s.
+Benchmarks are included to quantify the achieved `TFLOP/s`, which serves as a metric of speed operators.
+The calculation of FLOPs for an operator considers only the matmul operation.
+The resulting FLOPs are then divided by the median runtime to determine the achieved FLOPs/s.

-We benchmark operators in Triton implementation against a reference implementation in Pytorch.
-When the input size is large, the reference implementation in Pytorch runs out of memory.
-In such cases, the FLOP/s is treated as zero.
+The benchmarking process involves comparing the Triton implementations with counterparts in Pytorch.
+When the input size is large, resulting in memory exhaustion in the Pytorch implementation, the FLOP/s is considered zero.

 ```sh
 cd benchmarks/